wyatttroutman/Data-structures/README.md

 ## Current Implementations
 - ### Generic Singularly Linked List
    This implementation of a singularly linked list uses the following implemented classes and interfaces: `INode`, `ILinkedList`, `Node`, `LinkedList`.
-It also implements the `IEnumerable` class.
+It also implements the `IEnumerable` class and is indexable.
 This implementation implements standard linked list functionality including, `Find`, `InsertBeginning`, `InsertAfter`, etc. Since it is a generic class, it can be used as a linked list of any object type.
 To help facilitate this, it uses the `EqualityComparer<T>` generic class to check equality when needed.

+- ### Generic Stack
+   This implementation of a stack uses the following implemented classes and interfaces: `INode`, `ILinkedList`, `Node`, `Stack`.
+This implementation implements standard stack funcationlity including `IsEmpty`, `GetCount`, `Peek`, `Pop`, and `Push`.
+Since it is a generic class, it can be used as a stack of any object type.

+## Unit Tests
+Each data structure implementation in this repository has unit tests to help verify correctness.
+In Visual Studio, you can run unit tests by going to Test on the navigation menu, then Run, then Run All to run all unit tests.
+Each function of each class has at least 3 unit test methods for base scenarios: empty data structure, single element data structure, and many element data structure.
+Additional test cases are provided as needed.
+However, I think hitting these base cases is adequate for the purposes of this project.

 ## Usage
 To run this project, clone the solution or use Git's "Open in Visual Studio" function to launch the solution in Visual Studio.
 The data structures are implemented in a C# Class Library project named `Data-Structures-Classes`.
 The unit tests for the data structures are implemented in a C# Unit Test project named `Data-Structures-Tests`.